JuliaDynamics/DynamicalSystems.jl/docs/src/embedding/unified.md

 println(Ls_m)
 println("L_total_multi: $(sum(Ls_m))")
 ```
-PECUZAL offers a 6-dimensional embedding using the un-lagged *z*- and *x*-component
+PECUZAL returns a 6-dimensional embedding using the un-lagged *z*- and *x*-component
 as 1st and 3rd component of the reconstruction vectors, as well as the *x*-component
 lagged by 12, 79, 64, and 53 samples.
 The total decrease of *ΔL* is ~-1.64, and
 thus, way smaller compared to the univariate case, as we would expect it.
 Nevertheless,